R Tutorial

 - All of the covariates included in the model

-- Use optional
+- Use optional new_dataargument to include drivers

 arima_exog_forecast = forecast(arima_exog_model, new_data = climate_forecasts)